Ladybower Reservoir: Flooded villages

-The building of the reservoir resulted in the submergence of the villages of Ashopton and Derwent, including Derwent Woodlands church and Derwent Hall.
+The building of the reservoir resulted in the submersion of the villages of Ashopton and Derwent, including Derwent Woodlands church and Derwent Hall.
 Ashopton stood roughly where the road to the Snake Pass met the Snake valley.
 The buildings in Ashopton were demolished before the reservoir was filled, but much of the structure of Derwent village was still visible during a dry summer some 14 years later.
 Derwent Bridge, a narrow stone packhorse bridge, over the Derwent was removed and rebuilt at the head of the Howden reservoir.
 The clock tower of the church had been left standing and the upper part of it was visible above the water level until 1947, when it was seen as a hazard and demolished with explosives on 15 December.

-In 1976, 1995, and 2018, dry conditions caused the water level to drop and the village of Derwent to once again be exposed.
+In 1976, 1995, 2018, and 2022 dry conditions caused the water level to drop and the village of Derwent to be exposed once again.
 In 2018, this caused unprecedented crowds to visit the rarely visible site.
 On 3 November 2018, a man had to be rescued by a mountain rescue team after getting stuck in extremely thick mud around the ruins of the village.
 On 17 November 2018 it was reported that the site had been vandalised by some of those visiting, with park rangers forced to stop visitors removing items from the site and with graffiti scrawled on some buildings.

+Potential expansion

+In Autumn 2022 Severn Trent Water announced that it was considering expanding the Ladybower, Howden, and Derwent reservoirs, or building a new reservoir in the area.
+There was immediate opposition to these plans, due to the potential for environmental damage to the landscape, including the loss of ancient forests.

+In June 2023, the water company announced that the potential expansion would not be going ahead.
+They said that in response to consultation feedback the Upper Derwent Valley Reservoir Expansion scheme had been removed from their preferred plan.
+The scheme would be replaced by a 'combination of leakage, customer demand management and accelerated supply options'.